Applying for a Protection Order: Long-term protection against family violence

 If you’re a child or teenager you can apply for a Protection Order, but you may need the help of an adult to act as your representative, depending on exactly how old you are:

-If as a child you apply through a representative, you can still tell the judge what you think when you’re in the court.
+If you are a child and you apply through a representative, you can still tell the judge what you think when you’re in the court.
 The judge has to take what you say into account.

 People who lack mental capacity or can’t communicate with others